sekuba/ossification-dataset/README.md

 # Ossification Dataset

 An auditable dataset of EVM code-bug exploits, the age of the executing code at failure, and the resulting loss.
+Its generated release is consumed by L2BEAT's ossification framework to present an ossification score.

 ## Interface